 Later Crash learns the shoes were bought in the thrift shop.
 This is the place Crash despises because it represents all the things he is trying not to be.

 If you would like to try the Crash Book Unit before you buy it, this download provides the following samples:

 - Constructive Response Question – Character Traits of Crash

 - Plus a lot of photos to show you what the rest of the unit contains

 The Crash Book Unit

-Crash Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing,and skill practice.
+Crash Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing,and skill practice.